xlaech/angular-runtime-types/README.md

 }
 ```

-The biggest benefit of using Typescript in a JavaScript is the Typesafety it provides.
+The biggest benefit of using Typescript in a JavaScript project is the Typesafety it provides.
-However, code inside of Angular templates wil not be check during compiletime.
+However, code inside of Angular templates will not be check during compiletime.
 Since it is
-allready JavaScript at runtime, the code above will set the number above to a string value
+allready JavaScript at runtime, the code above will set the numeric value `foo` above to a string value
 and change it's "type" to string.

 Many errors one can make in template files are often difficult to spot or understand because of this.

 ### Usage/Solution
 This package provides new Types for all primitives which will check all assignments at runtime, so that
-you acctually get feedback if you make an error at runtime in your template files.
+you actually get feedback if you make an error at runtime in your template files.

 #### Primitives
 todo